-Main Mod No. Page Para/Policy Number Proposed Modification (deleted text has strikethrough; new text is underlined) MM31 132 Policy C1 and supporting text 8.98 Community facilities such as village halls, village shops and post offices, schools, colleges, nurseries, places of worship, health services, sports and physical activity facilities, convenience stores, libraries, public houses and cultural facilities such as theatres and arts centres play an important role in community life in the Staffordshire Moorlands.
+Main Mod No. Pag e Para/Policy Number Proposed Modification (deleted text has strikethrough, new text is underlined) Reason national Green Belt policy.
+MM31 132 Policy C1 and supporting text 8.98 Community facilities such as village halls, village shops and post offices, schools, colleges, nurseries, places of worship, health services, sports and physical activity facilities, convenience stores, libraries, public houses and cultural facilities such as theatres and arts centres play an important role in community life in the Staffordshire Moorlands.
 The loss of such facilities can have a widespread negative impact on the community, particularly the old and the young who live in rural areas and may have limited access to alternative facilities.
 The NPPF promotes the retention and development of local services and community facilities in rural areas.
 In line with this Government guidance, the policy seeks to support the retention of community facilities.
 Where an alternative facility of the same type already exists or the lost facility is replaced in the same locality so that it is accessible to all members of the community, this could mitigate the loss.
 Each proposal will be judged on its own merits.
-It is recognised that there are occasions where particular uses may become financially unviable.
-In such cases, a thorough marketing exercise must take place and all options for continued use as a community facility (such as a multiuse scheme) must be thoroughly explored.
+It is recognised that there are occasions where particular uses may become financially unviable In such cases, a thorough marketing exercise must take place and all options for continued use as a community facility (such as a multi use scheme) must be thoroughly explored.
 8.99 An important part of creating sustainable communities is the provision of the necessary infrastructure to serve new development (such as roads, accessibility by public transport, schools and public open space), where this is lacking.
 Otherwise, new development can put a strain on existing facilities and disadvantage both existing and new residents in an area.
 This is recognised by the Government as a development cost to be met by the landowner or developer.
 Full details of the Council's requirements will be produced in an SPD.
 The Council will also consider the use of Community Infrastructure Levy to fund investment in vital infrastructure either across the District or in specific areas.
-8.100 In accordan 1.
-Support proposals which protect, retain or enhance existing community facilities (including
+For clarity in response to the Inspector's preliminary questions.
+8.100 In accordance with sustainability principles, major new development must